NordicESMhub/climate-data-tutorial/_episodes/03-visualization-python.md

 > From the same product type ([ERA5 single levels Monthly means](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=form))
 > select *2m temperature*.
 Make sure you rename your file to *ERA5_REANALYSIS_air_temperature_200306.nc*
 >
-> - Inspect metadata of the new retrieved file
+> - Inspect the metadata of the new retrieved file
-> - Visualize *2m temperature* with Python
+> - Visualize the *2m temperature* with Python (using a similar script as for the total precipitation).
 >
 > > ## Solution with Python
 > > ~~~